BrunoArsioli/llama-optimus/README.md

 ## Tip

-The default values for prompt proccessing `-p 50` and prompt generation `-n 50` gives fast trials.
+The default values for prompt processing `-p 50` and prompt generation `-n 50` gives fast trials.

 The user can control this via `--n-tokens` parameter, which can be passed to llama-optimus during launch: lead to stable and robust results